 When disposing of these residues, it is important to use different colored garbage bags than regular garbage.
 In Group A, the milky white bag coated with a red bag is normally used.
 Another important point is to use a trash can made of resistant material, preventing waste from spreading outside.

-Chemical waste (Group B), according to the Brazilian ABNT standard, NBR 7,500 - Risk and Handling Symbols for the Transport and Storage of Materials must be identified with white background labels, black design, and outline, containing the universal symbol of a toxic substance.
+Chemical waste (Group B), according to the Brazilian ABNT standard, NBR 7,500 - Risk and Handling Symbols for the Transport and Storage of Materials must be identified with white background labels, black design, and an outline, containing the universal symbol of a toxic substance.
 The inscription “Chemical Risk” is suggested.

-Sharp objects contaminated with chemical residues must be packed in a rigid container, filled up to two-thirds of their volume.
+Sharp objects contaminated with chemical residues must be packed in a rigid container, filled with up to two-thirds of their volume.
 The container should be placed in a milky white plastic bag, with the inscription “Sharps” and the universal symbol of a toxic substance, as suggested above.

 For Group C, due to its hazardous characteristics, radioactive waste should be handled and stored by trained personnel.
 Radioactive waste must be collected in special shielded containers.

 These, according to the standard of Brazilian ABNT 7,500 - Risk and Handling Symbols for the Transport and Storage of Materials must contain labels where there will be an inscription on a white background, drawing, and black outlines, with the universal symbol of radioactive substance and the inscription “Radioactive Reject”.
 All indications, including the date of decay, must be written in large letters and visible from a distance.

 Group D waste, considered common, does not require as special treatment as the others, however, it is recommended to separate them into recyclable and non-recyclable.
 In this case, the recyclables must be disposed of in colored bins (red for plastic, blue for paper, yellow for metal, and green for glass), while the rest can be disposed of in gray bins with "Common waste" labels.